sadneo/meet-people/docs/plan.md

 ### Web build

 1. Configure Vite to output static assets to `dist/web`.
-2. Supply public Supabase staging or production configuration at build time.
-3. Keep API requests relative, such as `/api/health`, because Firebase will proxy them.
+2. Keep API requests relative, such as `/api/health`, because Firebase will proxy them.
-4. Ensure no server secret appears in generated assets.
+3. Ensure no server secret appears in generated assets.

 ### API build